• Skip to primary navigation

 Preparing Cabbage

-• Cut the cabbage about ¾ down from the top (not lengthways).
 Cut away the larger stalks from the loose leaves and stack leaves on top of each other.
-Chop up the cut stalks and add them to the stalk bowl in step 1
+Chop up the cut stalks and add them to the stalk bowl in step 1.

 • In a large pot, bring water to a boil and place cabbage leaves in.
 Boil them until tender and just malleable.
-Carefully place leaves in a colander and allow to cool down.
+Carefully place leaves in a colander to remove excess water and allow them to cool down.

 Preparing hashweh (rice filling)